orbeon/orbeon-forms-doc/form-builder/control-settings.md

 [\[SINCE Orbeon Forms 2024.1\]](../release-notes/orbeon-forms-2024.1.md)

-By default, bulk edition of form data on the Summary Page will simply save the updated form data.
+By default, bulk edition of form data on the Summary page will simply save the updated form data.
 You can also specify a custom process to run by selecting "Run process" instead of "Save data".

 <figure><img src="../.gitbook/assets/control-settings-bulk-process.png" alt="Bulk process" width="485"><figcaption><p>Bulk process</p></figcaption></figure>